 As we leave town, there’s another reminder of this: the bottle house.
 There is no shortage of slurs against the Soviets, including about their fondness for alcohol.
 This strange structure seems to embrace that preconception: built almost entirely of beer bottles in 1983 it’s a bizarre, psychedelic hut which is now used occasionally for picnics.

 We push on for another hour or so, along the treeless valley towards the edge of withering Bertil.
 Above, the peak of Pyramiden is still soaking up its rays, but perhaps because the other trek had been so spectacular, I can’t help feel as though we’re simply passing time until our ship arrives.

-When I finally leave Pyramiden, the boat passes those same rusty containers.
-Of all the strange things in this strange town, what sticks with me longest isn’t one I hadn’t even witnessed – it’s the echoing voice of Dina, the lone soprano, singing for ghosts at the top of the world.
+When I finally leave Pyramiden, the boat passes those same rusty containers, and of all the strange things in this strange town, what sticks with me longest isn’t an image I hadn’t even witnessed – the echoing voice of Dina, the lone soprano, singing for ghosts at the top of the world.

 A version of this piece was published in National Geographic Travellers in February 2019